 Click on the entities from the various sections and get a detailed summary on the:

 - User and their associated AWS permissions.
-Key details include: User Information with Name, ID, ARN, Created date, Last accessed date, Inline policies, Managed policies, User groups, and high privilege policies
+Key details include: User Information with Name, ID, ARN, Created date, Last accessed date, Inline Policies, Managed policies, User groups, and High Privilege policies

 Step 4: Examine Permissions with Details Map